apialerts/apialerts-rust/README.md

 You can also use the `update_config` and `update_api_key` methods to update the configuration of the client.

+ApiAlertsConfig is exposed as a struct, so you can easily create a new config with the default values.

 ```rust
 use apialerts::{event::ApiAlertsEvent, ApiAlertsClient};